Lewdninja/liveme-api/README.md

-# liveme-api
+# LiveMe API for Node

-LiveMe API for Node
+### This is currently in early planning and drafting stage right now.